abalafoutis/wro2022-fe-Robocritous/v-photos/README.md

 Vehicle's photos
 ====

-This directory contains 6 photos of our vehicle (from every side, from top and bottom)
+This directory contains 6 photos of our vehicle (top, bottom, front, rear, left and right)